williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 {% api_operation post /api/v1/authn/skip %}

-Skips the current [transaction state](#transaction-state) and advances the state machine to the next state.
+Send a skip link to skip the current [transaction state](#transaction-state) and advance to the next state.

+When the user sees a skip link in the response, that means it's okay to skip that stage, clicks the skip link in the response.

+For example, after being warned that a password will soon expire, the user can skip the change password by clicking a skip link.

+Another example: a user has enrolled in multiple factors.
+After enrolling in one the user receives a skip link to skip the other factors.

-> This operation is only available for `MFA_ENROLL` or `PASSWORD_WARN` states when published as a link
+> This operation is only available for `MFA_ENROLL` or `PASSWORD_WARN` states when published as a link.

 ##### Request Parameters
 {:.api .api-request .api-request-params}